Steelmaking: Secondary steelmaking

 The next step commonly uses ladles.
 Ladle operations include de-oxidation (or "killing"), vacuum degassing, alloy addition, inclusion removal, inclusion chemistry modification, de-sulphurisation, and homogenisation.
 It is common to perform ladle operations in gas-stirred ladles with electric arc heating in the furnace lid.
 Tight control of ladle metallurgy produces high grades of steel with narrow tolerances.

 Tertiary steelmaking

-Tertiary steelmaking is a term given to a variety of processes used for shaping the liquid steel.
+Tertiary steelmaking refers to the final stage of the manufacturing process where molten steel is solidified and shaped into semi-finished or finished products.
+This stage is distinct from the chemical refining of the primary and secondary stages, focusing instead on physical form and surface properties.

+Casting

+Before steel can be rolled, it must be solidified.